remotelock/hiring-frontend-template/README.md

 - Feel free to reach to any UI component or utility library to get the job done.
 No need to re-invent the wheel.
 Although for trivial stuff, you should feel comfortable writing the code yourself.
 - Typed vs untyped JS (Flow, TypeScript and plain JS are all accepted)

-# Deliverable
+# How to Submit the Exercise

+- Fork the repository
-- Create a branch to push the commits of your solution
+- Create a new branch.
+Commit your solution on this branch.
-- Create a Pull Request
+- Push the branch to your fork and open a Pull Request
-- When your Pull Request is ready for review, respond to our last email thread with the link to your Pull Request.
+- When your Pull Request is ready for review, respond to our last email thread with the link to your Pull Request